samworrall/Bank-tech-test/README.md

 Update 19/06/2018:

-I have updated the program, which now had a separate Printer class which has responsibility for printing a given statement.
+I have updated the program, which now has a separate Printer class which has responsibility for printing a given statement.
 I felt as if the Transaction class should only be responsible for logging transactions and not formatting them for printing.
 I have made sure to mock this new dependency in the tests.
 I have also since mocked Time in the tests.

 ## Instructions